narengan/cis/cli/cli-tls.md

   `DNS_DOMAIN_ID`  The id of DNS domain.

 **OPTIONS**
    `-i, --instance INSTANCE_NAME`  Instance name.
-If not set, the context instance specified by 'bx cis instance-set' will be used.
+If not set, the context instance specified by 'ibmcloud cis instance-set' is used.

    `-o, --output FORMAT`    Specify output format, only JSON is supported now.